ConsoleTVs/vswr/README.md

 </script>
 ```

+This is a simple example that will use SWR as the strategy to fetch the data.
+In this particular case,
+all the default options are used (or the ones specified in the global config) and it will fetch the data
+using the default or global fetcher and update the DOM when the request is done.

 ## Configuration options

 All hook calls can have their respective configuration options applied to it.
 Nevertheless you can also